sabamadadi/Advanced-Programming/README.md

 true
 true
 ```
-For more information, you can check out this [link ↗](https://www.geeksforgeeks.org/hashtable-in-java/).
+For more information, you can check out this link: [ ↗](https://www.geeksforgeeks.org/hashtable-in-java/)

 ### Input:
 The first line contains n, which is the number of queries.
 The next n lines contain the time (t), URL, key, and user ID (userid) values in order, separated by a space.